 College Hill in Lynchburg, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 24.873′ N, 79° 8.696′ W. Marker is in College Hill in Lynchburg, Virginia.
-Marker is at the intersection of Court Street and 8th Street, on the right when traveling south on Court Street.
-Touch for map.
-Marker is at or near this postal address: 801 Court Street, Lynchburg VA 24504, United States of America.
+37° 24.992′ N, 79° 8.798′ W. Marker is in Lynchburg, Virginia.
+It is in College Hill.
+Marker is on Court Street Touch for map.
+Marker is in this post office area: Lynchburg VA 24504, United States of America.
 Touch for directions.